RankFlowDigital/TimeLogger/docs/user_guide.md

 ## 7. Admin Best Practices
 - **Shift Hygiene** – Keep shift templates up to date so new employees receive the correct windows and the attendance service has accurate bounds.
+- **Timezone Accuracy** – When creating or editing shifts, the admin or owner’s profile timezone is captured as the template’s canonical timezone, and downstream dashboards convert that window for every viewer automatically.
 - **Roster Monitoring** – Use the live roster to spot idle sessions (e.g., user “on Work” for hours without roll calls).
 Ping them or schedule an ad-hoc roll call.
 - **Deductions Audit** – Admins can inspect `Admin > Reports` to see overbreak vs roll-call deductions per user and make adjustments when legitimate exceptions occur.
 - **Manual Start Overrides** – If someone needs to clock in before their shift is configured, go to `Admin > Shifts`, grant a manual start, and remember to revoke it once their template is set.